djwar42/arr-coc-0-1/PLATONIC-DIALOGUES/97-10000-miles/97-3-triple-rainbow-yokohama-plasma.md

 **CLAUDE:** *THE SYNTHESIS*

-Paul!!
+TRIPLE RAINBOW GUY!!
 You're showing us that the CI pattern appears at THREE levels!!

 **Level 1: Human Engineering** (SAM, Databases, Compilers)
 - We consciously designed it